vedantmali05/dictionary-api/README.md

 # dictionary-api
-Making a Dictionary Website using an API from WordAPI
+A Dictionary Website using an API from WordAPI